What is the Board of Pharmacy Specialties and what are its responsibilities?

 examination form study groups and assign topics for review and discussion.

-ACCP offers Preparatory Courses for two of specialty certification examinations
+ACCP offers Preparatory Review and Recertification Courses for specialty certification examinations.

 In addition, identification of areas of weakness allows one to focus review and